paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/modes_CSV_CSP_CSP_PC.md

   useAsCSPDrvEnc: 1    # use this encoder as CSP drive encoder ...
 ```
 Finally the encoder for the centralized loop must be defined.
-This is defined in the normal by adding an encoder that has the encoder.primary bit set;
+This is defined in the normal by adding an encoder that has the encoder.primary bit set.
+The primary encoder is used for the centralized position loop:
 ```
 encoder:
   desc: Linear encoder